sbaldasty/sbaldasty.github.io/content/posts/responsible-chocolate-eating/index.md

 title: 'Responsible Chocolate Eating'
 date: 2023-01-16
 author: 'Steven Baldasty'
-summary: 'How to limit daily junk food intake with a time release lock'
+summary: 'How to limit daily junkfood intake with a time release lock.'
 ---

 Commitment devices are tricks we can use to limit what choices we will have later.
 They can help us reach our goals when we think our willpower may fail.
 I wanted to share about a particular commitment device I use, because it works well for me and many people haven't heard of it.